Press Contact

 New Home Lot Supply Index

 The New Home Lot Supply Index provides an unrivaled look into the lot markets across the country, offering a current quarter snapshot as well as insight into the directional trend.
-This report details data for the first quarter of 2024.
+This report details data for the second quarter of 2024.

 The New Home LSI, backed by data from Zonda, showed lot supply tightened year-over-year across the United States, as well as quarter-over-quarter.
 The index is a residential real estate indicator based on the number of single-family vacant developed lots and the rate at which those lots are absorbed via housing starts.

-• On a quarter-over-quarter basis, supply decreased by 7.3% from 4Q23.
+• On a quarter-over-quarter basis, supply decreased by 1.1% from 1Q24.

 • It is important to remember how this index is calculated.
 We consider the total vacant developed lot supply and adjust it for overall starts activity.
 The LSI started to rollover in 4Q23 as builders felt more confident increasing starts again and that trend continued into the new year.